Last Updated: November 15, 2018

 Mr. Yoon was previously a partner at the law firm of Thelen Reid & Priest LLP.
 Mr. Yoon received his B.A. from Columbia College and his J.D. from Columbia Law School.
 Mr. Yoon is a past President of the International Association of Korean Lawyers, a past President of the Korean American Lawyers Association of Greater New York, a past President of the Korean American Business Council of Greater New York, and a past Co-Chair of the Solo and Small Law Firm Committee of the National Asian Pacific American Bar Association.
 Mr. Yoon currently serves as the Chair of the Board of Directors of the Korean American Association of Greater New York.
 He also serves on the Board of the Council of Korean Americans.
 Mr. Yoon regularly lectures on litigation and other legal topics at national and international conferences.
 Mr. Yoon is fluent in Korean.

-Yoon Young-kwan, Former Foreign Minister of the Republic of Korea and Professor Emeritus of International Relations of Seoul National University
+Yoon Young-kwan, Former Foreign Minister, Republic of Korea and Professor Emeritus of International Relations, Seoul National University

 Yoon Young-kwan is a Professor Emeritus in the Department of Political Science and International Relations, Seoul National University.
 He served as Minister of Foreign Affairs and Trade of the Korean government from 2003 to 2004.
 Before he joined the faculty of Seoul National University in 1990, he taught at the University of California at Davis.
 He served as Korea’s Eminent Representative to, and co-chair of, the East Asia Vision Group II from September 2011 to October 2012.
 He has published several books and some 70 articles in the fields of international political economy, Korea’s foreign policy, and inter-Korean relations, some of which appeared in World Politics, International Political Science Review, Asian Survey, and Project Syndicate.
 Yoon received his doctoral degree from the School of Advanced International Studies at Johns Hopkins University.